cloudbees-days/cloudbees-ci-pipeline-workshop/github-personal-access-token.md

 # Create a personal access token in GitHub

-Goto http://github.com/settings/tokens to generate a new token as depicted below.
+Goto http://github.com/settings/tokens to generate a new personal access token as depicted below.

 <img src="img/github/github-settings-tokens.png" width=800/>